Take a fresh look at your lifestyle.

 Tawbah in Ramadan 2025

-0 4
+0 27

-Tawbah, which is translated as repentance in English, actually means return.
+Tawbah, translated as repentance in English, actually means return.
 When we do tawbah, we return to Allah, seek refuge in Him, and ask Him to regard us.
-Maybe we have sinned and beg Him to forgive us, or perhaps we are lost and need His help.
+Maybe we have sinned and beg Him to forgive us, or perhaps we have lost guidance and need His help.
 In any case, tawbah is an act that no Muslim should ever abandon.
 If abandoned, whether the person is sinful or thinks they are not, they won’t find salvation.
 In this article on Islam4u, we will look into the concept of tawbah and its relationship with Ramadan 2025.

 The Importance of Tawbah in Ramadan 2025